billlidc/Data-Structures/README.md

 ## 6. Stack (LIFO)

 ### Conceptual View
-* A web browser's back button can be implemented using a stack data structure because it mirrors the behavior of a stack in terms of the order of visited pages.
-When a user visits a webpage, the URL of that page is pushed onto the stack.
-When a user clicks the back button in the browser, it pops the top URL from the stack.
+* A web browser's back button can be implemented using a stack by mirroring the behavior of a stack in terms of the order of visited pages.
+    - When the user visits a webpage, the URL of the page is pushed onto the stack.
+    - When the user clicks the back button in the browser, it pops the top URL from the stack.

 * Operations
     - push(), push an item onto the top of the stack